Global Cold Compression Therapy Market 2026 – 2035

 Why Did North America Dominate the Market in 2025?

 The most important player in the world is North America, with an estimated market share of 41% by 2025, due to the high volumes of orthopedic surgery in the region (7 million surgeries per year), the presence of well-developed sports medicine facilities supporting professional and amateur sports, excellent healthcare insurance with reimbursement of durable medical equipment and adoption of cold compression therapy in clinical practice.
-The US lead with the biggest market share because of the massive participation in sports with 45% of adults involved in regular acts of physical activity giving rise to injury treatment demand, aging baby boomers who need knee adjustment and orthopedics surgeries, and innovative rehabilitation medicine practices which focus on evidence-based recovery modalities.
-Based on healthcare statistics in the U.S., Medicare expenditure on orthopedic surgeries was over USD 14 billion every year and post-surgery treatments that involve cold compression therapy are vital cost-factors.
-The leading orthopedic device designers such as the DJO global and game ready based in the United States engage in innovation and market growth by carrying out wide ranging clinical studies, professional recommendations as well as direct to consumer consumer advertising.
+The US leads with the biggest market share because of the massive participation in sports with 45% of adults involved in regular acts of physical activity giving rise to injury treatment demand, aging baby boomers who need knee adjustments and orthopedic surgeries, and innovative rehabilitation medicine practices that focus on evidence-based recovery modalities.
+Based on healthcare statistics in the U.S., Medicare expenditure on orthopedic surgeries was over USD 14 billion every year and post-surgery treatments that involve cold compression therapy are vital cost factors.
+The leading orthopedic device designers such as DJO global and game ready based in the United States engage in innovation and market growth by carrying out wide ranging clinical studies and professional recommendations as well as direct-to-consumer advertising.

 U.S. Market Trends